ealush/vest/website/docs/writing_your_suite/vests_suite.md

 When you want to clean up the suite state, for example, when the user clears the form, or when you want to navigate out of the page in an SPA - but the user might return to it later on, you can call `suite.reset()`.
 This will reset the suite state and cancel any pending async validations that may still be running.

+## Resetting a single field

+Sometimes you wish to only reset the validity of a single field, for example - if you want to to reset the validity as the user starts typing again and you only run the validation on blur.

+Simply call `suite.resetField(fieldName)` and that field will be reset to its untested state.

 ## Removing a single field from the suite state

+Note: You rarely need to use `suite.remove`, and this is mostly useful for external libraries validating on your behalf.
+Most users are fine using `reset` and `omitWhen`.

 Sometimes we want to remove a certain field from the suite state.
 For example, when the user removed a dynamically added field.
 In this case, we can call `suite.remove(fieldName)`.
 This will remove the field from the suite state and cancel any pending async validations that may still be running.